BNTH-Robotics/infinite-recharge-2020/README.md

 the robot [insert robot name here].

-Controls(DRAFT)
+Controls
 --------
-The controller used is the glorious Xbox Controller.
+The controller used is the glorious "Xbox Controller".

 **Motion:**
 "Arcade" style control
-Left joystick is used to control the motion.
+* Left joystick is used to control the motion
-Up and down moves the robot forwards and backwards Left and Right turns the robot respectively
+    * Up and down moves the robot forwards and backwards
+    * Left and Right turns the robot respectively

 **Intake:**
-1. A to have the intake motors spin in
-2. B to out
-3. X to stop intake

-_Alternative_: Consider using stick buttons to manage the intake rapidly without interruption **Storage:**

-Option 1(recommended)
-More freedom and control.
-1. Left bumper moves Storage up
-2. Right bumper moves Storage down

-Option 2:
-*frees up the driver's hand, less intuitive, less pressing*
-1. Back bumper(one of them) toggle up or down

-Option 3(NOT RECOMMENDED):
-(Intuitive but cumbersome, forces the driving hand off or to switch to the other joystick.)
-1. D-pad up to move the Container up
-2. D-pad down to move the Container down
+* Left in
+* Right out

+**Tank:**
+* B raise
+* A lower
+* Hold right trigger down to have the right joystick manually control the tank

 **Hook:**
-1. Y to toggle hook in a garage door fashion. i.e. if the hook is moving, press Y to stop it.
-Reasoning: the user will no longer be collecting balls, and the Y button is in easy reach for time constrained situations.
+* Hold X button
+    * Left Bumper Up
+    * Right Bumper Down